ShimabukuroA/file-processing-pipeline/README.md

 ## Introduction <a name="introduction"></a>

-The content of this repository has the purpose to demonstrate a solution to perform a processing of events that are stored in files.
+The content of this repository has the purpose to demonstrate a solution to perform a processing of events that are stored in files described in Pismo Data Engineer Challenge.
-For this scenario, we expect that each event follow a well-defined schema described bellow.
+For the proposed scenario, we expect that each event follow a well-defined schema described bellow.
 Here is an example of event payload that our pipeline is going to process:

 ```json
 {